google/or-tools/ortools/sat/doc/reference.md

 Adds an enforcement literal to the constraint.

 Args:
-    boolvar: A Boolean literal, that is a Boolean variable or its negation.
+    boolvar: A boolean literal, that is a boolean variable or its negation.
-      An enforcement literal (boolean variable or its negation) decides if the constraint is active or not.
-It acts as an implication, thus literal is true implies that the constraint must be enforce.
+      An enforcement literal (boolean variable or its negation) decides whether the constraint is active or not.
+It acts as an implication, so if the literal is true, that implies the constraint must be enforced.

 <h2 id="ortools.sat.python.cp_model.IntervalVar">IntervalVar</h2>